fmerg/pymerkle/USAGE.md

 >>>
 ```

-where the provided string is the relative path of the file under encryption with
+where the provided argument is file's relative path with respect to the current
-respect to the current working directory.
+working directory.

 If raw-bytes mode is _disabled_, make sure that every line of the provided file
 falls under the tree's configured type, otherwise `UndecodableRecord` error
-gets raised and the encryption is aborted:
+gets raised and the encryption is _aborted_:

 ```shell
 >>> tree = MerkleTree(encoding='utf-16', raw_bytes=False)